 This voluntary self-regulation through the Pharmig Code of Conduct bears witness to a keen sense of responsibility and the express will of our members toembrace the high ethical standards of our branch.
 Non-members or third parties are given the opportunity to file complaints against alleged infringements of the Code of Conduct.
 For this purpose, a written Code of Conduct agreement needs to be signed for the relevant proceedings.
-Since 2007, complaints can be filed anonymously if they involve infringements of a dispute resolution procedure was adopted into the VHC code of procedure.
-In 2015 there were 4 new VHC complaints, three of which were anonymous.
-Furthermore, a complaint from 2014 was resolved.
-To ensure legal security and to better understand the practical application and design of each individual VHC provision, the results of the procedures will be published in anonymised form on our website www.pharmig.at.
+Since 2007, complaints can be filed anonymously if they involve infringements of Article 7 (events) and 11 (benefits).
+Since 2015, there is a possibility of a dispute resolution procedure in the VHC code of procedure.
+Two new VHC complaints were filed in 2017.
+One of them as well as a complaint from 2016 were resolved.
+To ensure legal security and to better understand the practical application and design of each individual VHC provision, the results of the procedures carried out and completed since the taking effect of the VHC Code of Procedures will be published in anonymised form on our website www.pharmig.at.

-Flowchart - procedure of the COC committees of experts of the 1st and 2nd instance
+Flowchart - procedure of the CoC committees of experts of the 1st and 2nd instance

-11 Laws and regulations
+12 Laws and regulations